 The rest of the hike to the Forks Campground at 7.2 km is flat and easy.
 We saw a lot of moose poop, especially when leaving the campground but no sign of the animal.

 The Forks Campground

 The Forks Campground (newly renovated in summer 2022) sits at the confluence of the Upper Kananaskis River and Three Isle Creek.
 It’s one of the nicer backcountry campgrounds I’ve seen and the perfect place for lunch.
 There are lots of picnic tables and even a fire pit with benches all around it.
-(Firewood was provided, at least in early July 2020, even though the park website said otherwise.)
+(Firewood was provided, at least in July 2023.)

 At the campground you’ll find 20 campsites along with bear lockers and a pit toilet.
 It was very popular with families when we passed through it, probably because it’s an easy destination to reach.
 It’s also a good spot to do day trips from – like the up and back hike to Three Isle Lake, without the weight of a backpack.